Superphysics Superphysics

 In it, he made the simple assumption that the laws of physics and in particular the speed of light should appear to be the same to all uniformly moving observers.

-This idea demands a revolution in our concept of space and time.
+This was a revolution in our concept of space and time.
 Imagine 2 events that happen at the same spot but at different times, in a jet aircraft.

-To an observer on the jet, there will be zero distance between those two events.
-But to a second observer on the ground the events will be separated by the distance the jet has traveled in the time between the events.
+• An observer on the ground will see those events separated by the distance the jet has traveled in the time between the events

 This shows that two observers who are moving relative to each other will not agree on the distance between two events.*

 Suppose the two observers observe a pulse of light traveling from the tail of the aircraft to its nose.
-Just as in the above example, they will not agree on the distance the light has traveled from its emission at the plane’s tail to its reception at the nose.
+They will likewise not agree on the distance the light has traveled from its emission at the plane’s tail to its reception at the nose.

-Since speed is distance traveled divided by the time taken, this means that if they agree on the speed at which the pulse travels—the speed of light—they will not agree on the time interval between the emission and the reception.
+Speed is distance traveled divided by the time taken.
+The pulse travels at the speed of light.
+And so they will not agree on the time interval between the emission and the reception.

 Einstein did not attempt to construct an artificial explanation for this.